LOOKING BACK ON THE 2013 FLOODS IN LARIMER COUNTY

 It was the first time I had been a part of (and have been aware of) federal funds being used for private infrastructure and by that very fact, it was exciting to be part of such a unique project.
 Not to mention the hundreds of site visits (and irreplaceable damage to my vehicle as a result), data collection, applications, prioritization of projects and other tasks involved in getting to these final results.
 None of these projects could have come to fruition without the incredible staff at Loveland Housing Authority and Larimer County.

-My two weeks turned to 2 months, then six months and eventually lasted several years.
+My two weeks turned to two months, then six months and eventually lasted several years.
 I was taken in as part of the Larimer family, attended BBQs and holiday parties with county staff.
-I was able to partake and share in the success stories of their recovery firsthand as it was happening including the first of its kind Unmet Needs and Community Fragility Study (link this to the copy on our website.
-I believe we still have that up).
+I was able to partake and share in the success stories of their recovery firsthand as it was happening including the first of its kind Unmet Needs and Community Fragility Study.